aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/03-non-upgradeable-plugin/01-initialization.md

 How we set up the plugin's `initialize()` function depends on the plugin type selected.
 To review plugin types in depth, check out our [guide here](../02-plugin-types.md).

-Additionally, how we deploy our contracts is directly correlated with how they're initialized.
+Additionally, the way we deploy our contracts is directly correlated with how they're initialized.
 For Non-Upgradeable Plugins, there's two ways in which we can deploy our plugin:

 - Deployment via Solidity's `new` keyword, OR
 - Deployment via the Minimal Proxy Pattern

 ### Option A: Deployment via Solidity's `new` Keyword

-To instantiate the contract via Solidity's `new` keyword, you should inherit from the `Plugin` Base Template we've created.
+To instantiate the contract via Solidity's `new` keyword, you should inherit from the `Plugin` Base Template Aragon created.
+You can find it [here](https://github.com/aragon/osx/blob/develop/packages/contracts/src/core/plugin/Plugin.sol).

 In this case, the compiler will force you to write a `constructor` function calling the `Plugin` parent `constructor` and provide it with a contract of type `IDAO`.
 Inside the constructor, you might want to initialize the storage variables that you have added yourself, such as the `admin` address in the example below.